 Gary has been playing since his Junior High days in Chaska as the Infinite Set.
 He started out as a Bass Player and played in barns, street dances, bandshells and high school gym dances in the area.
 He had to give it up when he went to college, sold his 1968 blonde Fender Precision Bass (mistake) and bought an Alvarez 12 string.
 He played that 12 string for the next 30 years when he was asked by some advisor buddies to take up the Bass again in 2005.
 Although he remains a guitar player at heart, it helps him be a better bass player.
 Today he plays on a Rickenbacker 4003 and an American Fender Precision Bass (68 reissue).
 He can sometimes be seen filling in on his Taylor 12 string or six string….just can’t give it up.

 Pat is the newest member of 6SS.
 He plays rhythm/lead guitar and vocals.
 He plays in a of a few other bands .
 We will write more about him once we know him better and can think of nonsensical information to include in his bio.

 Mike plays rhythm guitar and vocals.
-He started his musical career years ago forming a band with Jim Cavalier – which became the genesis of Six Still Standing.
+He started his musical career years ago forming a band with Jim Cavalier.
+That band became the genesis of Six Still Standing.
 The duo of “Mike and Jimmy” didn’t last long because they only got together to drink beer and talk nonsense.
 With nowhere to turn, the duo thought of putting an ad in the paper to attract more band members.
-Again, the beer and the nonsense overcame the need to actually get anything accomplished and no add was ever placed.
-However, through some type of mysterious stuff, Six Still Standing was formed.
+Again, the beer and the nonsense overcame getting anything accomplished and no ad was ever placed.
+However, through some type of mystery, Six Still Standing was formed.
 Mike continued to practice (that is debatable) and Jimmy decided that he had a higher calling and gracefully left the band.
 Mike stayed and now the band is known around the world – or at least in a very small circle of people in the Twin Cities.